Compare cheap electricity prices

 If your business has a maximum demand of 70kW or more then you’ll be given the option of half-hourly metering, which might be worth considering as the accuracy and regularity of the data supplied to your provider means prices are much more tailored to your needs and usage than regular pricing plans.

-If you’re currently on a deal that doesn’t suit your business, or you think you’re paying too much for your electricity, or give our experts a call on 0800 088 6986.
+If you’re currently on a deal that doesn’t suit your business, or you think you’re paying too much for your electricity, or give the tech-enabled team at Bionic a call on 0800 088 6986.